wavefrontHQ/docs/pages/doc/wavefront_administer.md

 ---
-title: Administer Wavefront
+title: Administer Tanzu Observability by Wavefront
 keywords: administration
 tags: [administration]
 sidebar: doc_sidebar
 permalink: wavefront_administer.html
-summary: Understand what you can do as a Wavefront administrator.
+summary: Understand what you can do as an administrator.
 ---

-Wavefront Super Admin users and Wavefront users with the **Accounts** permission can perform a variety of tasks, such as:
+Super Admin users and users with the **Accounts** permission can perform a variety of tasks, such as:

 * Manage the authorization and access to the Wavefront environment.
 * Select the authentication model in your environment.
 For example by setting up SSO using an identity provider (IdP).